Walker railmotor: Preservation

 In 1981, two railmotors and a trailer – 32RM, 91RM and 56MT – were scheduled to be transferred to the SteamRanger Heritage Railway at Victor Harbor, South Australia.
 91RM failed on the Ingliston Bank and the three ended up stored at Ballarat East.
 Later, the three units were purchased by the Central Highlands Tourist Railway, now the Daylesford Spa Country Railway.
 7RM was being held at Newport for future use on the Victorian Goldfields Railway.
 22RM was static in the Newport Railway Museum, with 85RM held for future addition, and 59MT was similarly allocated, but was badly vandalised, potentially to be replaced by 64MT.
 82RM was stored at Wodonga for a proposed tourist service at Tallangatta.

 It is thought that the passenger units which had been with 29RM and 31RM at time of scrapping had been sold for use as sheds somewhere in the Victorian countryside.
+Another, large-van passenger unit may exist at Emberton, having been removed from 1RM when it was scrapped in 1971.

-Units existing as at March 11, 2023 are:
+As of 20 January 2025, the known remaining units are: